javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 In `transition-delay` we can specify the delay *before* the animation.
 For instance, if `transition-delay` is `1s` and `transition-duration` is `2s`, then the animation starts 1 second after the property change and the total duration will be 2 seconds.

 Negative values are also possible.
-Then the animation starts from the middle.
-For instance, if `transition-duration` is `2s`, and the delay is `-1s`, then the animation takes 1 second and starts from the halfway point.
+Then the animation is shown immediately, but the starting point of the animation will be after given value (time).
+For example, if `transition-delay` is `-1s` and `transition-duration` is `2s`, then animation starts from the halfway point and total duration will be 1 second.
+You can think it like this:

+    `transition-delay + transition-duration = animation duration`

+So, if for instance, `transition-delay` is `-2s` and `transition-duration` is `2s`, then it will be as if there was no transitioning animation for that property and the changes are shown instantly.
+Therefore, "animation duration" must always be greater than `0s` for any animation to be shown.

 Here the animation shifts numbers from `0` to `9` using CSS `translate` property: